Which station in San Sebastian? See location map

 It's an easy level 10 minute walk from Amara station to Renfe station, see walking route.

 You cross the Maria Kristina Zubia bridge across the river Urumea, see the photo below.
 You'll see a remnant of the old station's facade in front of you (photo, lower right).
-Turn left and look for the steps (with lift) up to the footbridge crossing all the tracks, see the photo at lower left.
-Cross the tracks and descend by lift or steps on the far side, then follow the signs around to your right to the station entrance.
+Turn left and there's the station.

 San Sebastian Renfe station